GeorgievskaEmilija/Spring-Boot-Web-Programming/README.md

 # Spring-Boot-Web-Programming
-Simple Spring Boot Application, using Postgres DB, and Thymeleaf
+Simple Spring Boot E - Shop Application, using Postgres DB, and Thymeleaf.
+Available log - in with Spring Security, admin users have priviledge to add, edit and remove products, regular users can only see a list of products, and chose which one to buy.